It has never been easier to splurge… responsibly.

 “We are seeing consumers learn how to save, and then putting that money back into the economy with the purchases they truly desire,” says Burke.
 “I see an opportunity for retailers and search engines to be mutually beneficial with their users.
 Companies like Amazon or Google would have the ability to create incentive for consumers to save for a big expenditure, and splurge on something one of those companies can offer.
 In the end, both parties ultimately get what they want.”

 About MeMoneys: MeMoneys is the easy-to-use saving, budgeting and splurging tool from successful innovator Bert Burke.
-Burke, who holds a certificate in psychoanalysis (3 years in training) from Washington Square Institute in NYC holds a master’s in psychology from Yeshiva University (NYC) and a doctorate in psychology and strategic change from Walden University, holds the patents for multiple financial programs or products, He also developed what is now known today as a retail gift card and the transaction rounding-up program used in banks, like Wells Fargo and Bank of America, today.
+Burke, who holds a master’s in psychology from Yeshiva University and a doctorate in psychology and strategic change from Walden University, holds the patents for multiple financial programs or products, He also developed what is now known today as a retail gift card and the transaction rounding-up program used in banks, like Wells Fargo and Bank of America, today.
 With six ways to save, consumers are able to reach financial goals, whether they are saving up enough for a big purchase or simply having extra money.
 MeMoneys can be managed on the web or by a mobile app for both iPhones and Androids.

 This press release is distributed by PR NewsChannel.
 Your News.
 Everywhere.